Brian Wilson (song)

 "Brian Wilson" is a song by Canadian rock band Barenaked Ladies from their 1992 album Gordon.
 The song was written by Steven Page as a tribute to the Beach Boys' co-founder Brian Wilson.
 It was released as a single and peaked at number 18 on the Canadian Singles Chart.
 In 1998, the song peaked at number 68 on the US Billboard Hot 100.
 Wilson himself covered the song on his live album Live at the Roxy Theatre (2000).
+In 2000, the song was voted as the 24th best New Rock song released between 1990 and 2000 by CFNY-FM listeners.